finom/vovk/docs/docs/api.md

 Turns Controller types and metadata into client-side fetching library.
 Types of body, query and params are inferred from the controller method signature.

-`clientizeController<T, OPTS>(controllerMetadata: object, options?: VovkClientOptions<OPTS>)` accepts controller type as first generic parameter, optional custom fetcher options as second generic parameter, metadata object as the first argument and optional clientize settings object as the second argument.
+`clientizeController<T, OPTS = VovkDefaultFetcherOptions>(controllerMetadata: object, options?: VovkClientOptions<OPTS>)` accepts controller type as first generic parameter, optional custom fetcher options as second generic parameter, metadata object as the first argument and optional clientize settings object as the second argument.

 Please check [Client Documentation](./client) for more info.